Ritwik993/netflix/README.md

 -  onAuthStateChanged API helps to prevent the user from getting into browse if succcessful login is not done
 - unsubscribed to onAuthStateChanged callback
 - TMDB as a movie database
+- Added a button for GPT Search Page

 # Features